shirkey/deeplearning-ai-chatgpt-prompt-eng/README.md

 # ChatGPT Prompt Engineering for Developers - Azure OpenAI Services Edition

-This repository is based on the source code shared in the [DeepLearningAI](https://www.deeplearning.ai) [ChatGPT Prompt Engineer](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/)
+This repository is based on the source code shared in the [DeepLearningAI](https://www.deeplearning.ai) fantastic and free short course of [ChatGPT Prompt Engineering for Developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/).

 Changes have been made to the original source code to accommodate the use of [Azure OpenAI (AOAI) Services](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/) Services as an alternative to OpenAI's own endpoints.